xrpcafe/xrpl-bulk-offers/README.md

  ```diff
 - KEEP THIS SAFE, DO NOT SHARE!!!
 ```
+4. Issuer: the issuer of the NFT to create the sell offers against
-4. Taxon: the token taxon to create the sell offers against
+5. Taxon: the token taxon to create the sell offers against
-5. XRP_Price: Price in XRP to set the sell offers for
+6. XRP_Price: Price in XRP to set the sell offers for
-6. Expiration: Expiration for the sell offers in UTC time format YYYY-MM-DD HH:MM:SS (leave as an empty string for no expiration)
+7. Expiration: Expiration for the sell offers in UTC time format YYYY-MM-DD HH:MM:SS (leave as an empty string for no expiration)

 ### Install
 ``` npm install ```